paulrougieux/cobwood/paper/paper.md

     )
     gfpmxb2021.run(compare=True, strict=False)

+After a model run, the scenario output data is automatically saved inside the model's `output_dir` directory.
+When re-loading the model later, specify the argument `rerun="False"` to load both input and output data without the need to run the model.

 It's possible to change any input parameters in the GFPMX object after it has been created.
-For example, to change the GDP projections to an artificial 2% growth scenario from a given start year:
+For example, to change the GDP projections to a hypothetical 2% growth scenario from a given start year:

     start_year = 2025